 Here are some common rosemary plant types:

-‘Arp’ is a cold hardy rosemary that was named for the town of Arp’s newspaper editor, also by the name of Arp.
+‘Arp’ is a cold hardy rosemary that was named for the Texas town of Arp’s newspaper editor, also by the name of Arp.
 It was discovered by a woman by the name of Madalene Hill.
-Later down the road, yet another cold hardy rosemary was named after her, the ‘Madelene Hill.’
+Later on yet another cold hardy rosemary was named after her, the ‘Madelene Hill.’

 ‘Joyce de Baggio’ also known as golden rain or golden rosemary, is indeed somewhat gold in color.
 Sometimes mistaken for a variegated plant, the leaf color actually changes with the seasons.
-Leaves are bright yellow in the spring and fall and become a dark green during the summer.
+Its leaves are bright yellow in the spring and fall and become a dark green during the summer.

 ‘Spice Islands’ rosemary is a very flavorful herb that grows as an erect, four foot shrub that blossoms with dark blue flowers in the late winter and early spring.